BCAppsLimited/StreetAs/context-sensitive-help.md

 | Always | The recipient line for New Zealand addresses will always be included. |
 | Only When Matches Regular Expression | The recipient line for New Zealand addresses will only be included when it matches the regular expression that is defined in the *Recipient Regular Expression* field. |

-## Default Country Address Format

-Specifies the country address format that will be used when the country/region code is left blank.
-This should be set to match the country in which your company is located.

 ## Recipient Regular Expression